JayPC/LeeGameTest/README.md

-# LeeGameTest
+# LowRezGameTest

-This was a demo project for the #LOWREZJAM
+This was a demo project for the #LOWREZJAM that I was working on with my roomate.

-It was using LibGDX, the project really never got underway as I was busy with work and my partner was busy with other things at the time.
+It was using Java/LibGDX, and the project really never got underway as I was busy with work and my partner was busy with other things at the time.